-The PPP Center shall report directly to the PPP Governing Board and shall be attached to the National Economic and Development Authority (NEDA) for purposes of 2 policy and program coordination.
-3 The PPP Center shall be headed by an Executive Director with the rank equivalent 4 to an Undersecretary, who shall be appointed by and co-terminus with the President of 5 the Philippines.
-The Executive Director shall perform the following functions: 6 (a) Undertake the day-to-day management and supervise the operations of the 7 PPP Center; 8 (b) Recommend to the PPP Governing Board such policies and measures which 9 are deemed necessary for the effective exercise and discharge of the powers 10 and functions of the PPP Center; 11 (c) Sit as a non-voting member of the PPP Governing Board, INFRACOM, and 12 ICC-NEDA; resource person/observer in the NEDA Board on PPP matters; 13 and as a member of other inter-agency bodies in cases where PPPs are 14 15 concerned; and (d) Perform such other functions as may be assigned by the PPP Governing 16 17 Board.
-Sec.
-23. PPP Governing Board. - The PPP Governing Board, created under 18 Executive Order No. 136, series of 2013, and hereinafter referred to as the Board, is 19 hereby institutionalized.
-It shall be the overall policy-making body for all PPP-related 20 matters, including the PDMF.
-It shall be responsible for setting the strategic direction of 21 PPP programs and projects and in creating an enabling policy and institutional 22 23 environment for PPP.
-The Board shall be composed of the following: 24 (a) The Secretary of Socio-Economic Planning as Chairperson; 25 26 (b) The Secretary of Finance as Vice-Chairperson: (c) The Secretary of Budget and Management; 27 28 (d) The Secretary of Justice; (e) The Secretary of Trade and Industry; 29 30 (f) The Executive Secretary; 31 (g) The Secretary of Interior and Local Government; (h) The Executive Director of the PPP Center, as non-voting member; and 32

-(i) Any one of the two (2) private sector representatives of the Ease of Doing Business and Anti-Red Tape Advisory Council.

-The principal members of the Board may designate their respective alternates, who shall be the official next-in-rank to them, and whose acts shall be considered the acts of their principals.

-The presence of the Chairperson and four (4) other members of the Board shall constitute a quorum and a majority vote of the members present shall be necessary for the adoption of any issuance, order, resolution, decision or other act of the Board in the exercise of its functions.
+1 (d) Perform such other functions as may be assigned by the PPP Governing 2 Board.
+3 Sec.
+23. PPP Governing Board The PPP Governing Board, created under 4 Executive Order No. 136, series of 2013, and hereinafter referred to as the Board, is 5 hereby institutionalized.
+It shall be the overall policy-making body for all PPP-related 6 matters, including the PDMF.
+It shall be responsible for setting the strategic direction 7 of PPP programs and projects and in creating an enabling policy and institutional 8 environment for PPP.
+9 The Board shall be composed of the following: 10 (a) The secretary of Socio-Economic Planning as Chairperson; 11 (b) The Secretary of Finance as Vice-Chairperson; 12 (c) The Secretary of Budget and Management; 13 (d)The Secretary of Justice; 14 (e) The Secretary of Trade and Industry; 15 (f) The Executive Secretary; 16 (g)The Secretary of Interior and Local Government; 17 (h) The Executive Director of the PPP Center, as non-voting member; and 18 (i) Any one of the two (2) private sector representatives of the Ease of Doing 19 Business and Anti-Red Tape Advisory Council.
+20 The principal members of the Board may designate their respective alternates, 21 who shall be the official next-in-rank to them, and whose acts shall be considered the 22 acts of their principals.
+23 The presence of the Chairperson and four (4) other members of the Board shall 24 constitute a quorum and a majority vote of the members present shall be necessary for 25 the adoption of any issuance, order, resolution, decision or other act of the Board in 26 the exercise of its functions.
 The Board shall act as a collegial body.
-In the conduct of meetings, the Chairperson shall not vote except to break a tie.

-The Board shall act on any matter for its consideration not later than thirty (30) working days from the date of submission thereof.
+In the conduct of 27 meetings, the Chairperson shall not vote except to break a tie.
+28 The Board shall act on any matter for its consideration not later than thirty (30) 29 working days from the date of submission thereof.

 Sec.
-24. Project Development and Monitoring Facility. - (a) The PDMF is hereby established and shall be used for the procurement of advisory and support services related to the preparation, structuring, probity management, procurement, financial close, project evaluation, and monitoring of implementation of PPP Projects, in accordance with the relevant provisions of Republic Act No. 9184 or the Government Procurement Reform Act and its Implementing Rules and Regulations.
+24. Project Development and Monitoring Facility. -

+(a) The PDMF is hereby established and shall be used for the procurement of advisory and support services related to the preparation, structuring, probity management, procurement, financial close, project evaluation, and monitoring of the implementation of PPP Projects, in accordance with the relevant provisions of Republic Act No. 9184 or the Government Procurement Reform Act and its Implementing Rules and Regulations.

 - (b) The PDMF referred to under EO No. 8, series of 2010, as amended by EO No. 136, series of 2013, shall be transferred to the PDMF under this Act.
-The PDMF may be funded through and such amount as may be needed and included in the general appropriations act, official development assistance, or other sources. - (c) The PDMF shall be managed and administered by the PPP Center as a revolving fund.
+The PDMF may be funded through and such amount as may be needed and included in the General Appropriations Act, Official Development Assistance, or other sources. - (c) The PDMF shall be managed and administered by the PPP Center as a revolving fund.
 In order to sustain the PDMF, the PPP Center may collect and receive fees and recover costs expended through PDMF in accordance with the guidelines to be approved by the PPP Governing Board.
-Such amount shall be retained and authorized to be used by the PPP Center for the purposes indicated herein. - 28 A PDMF Committee is hereby created which shall approve applications for - 29 PDMF support submitted by the Implementing Agencies. - The PDMF Committee shall be composed of: (1) the Secretary of SocioEconomic Planning as chairperson; (2) the Secretary of Finance, (3) the Secretary of Budget and
+Such amount shall be retained and authorized to be used by the PPP Center for the purposes indicated herein.

+A PDMF Committee is hereby created which shall approve applications for PDMF support submitted by the Implementing Agencies.
-Management, and (4) the Executive Director of the PPP Center, as members.
-The PPP

-Center shall serve as the Secretariat for the PDMF Committee.
+The PDMF Committee shall be composed of: (1) the Secretary of Socio-Economic Planning as chairperson; (2) the Secretary of Finance, (3) the Secretary of Budget and Management, and (4) the Executive Director of the PPP Center, as members.
+The PPP Center shall serve as the Secretariat for the PDMF Committee.